dev-mission/sfdreamer/README.md

 4. Link your repo directory to the Heroku deployed app:

    ```
-   heroku git:remote -a [YOUR APP NAME FROM STEP 2HERE]
+   heroku git:remote -a [YOUR APP NAME FROM STEP 2 HERE]
    ```

 5. Once linked, you can execute Heroku CLI commands.
 For example, to run the user creation script on the server: